etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Redfish services
 ================

-The Redfish services is a collection of tools providing additional features or handling the edge cases.
+The Redfish services is a collection of tools providing the features that are not always directly relevant to hardware management.

 When an otherwise normal operation is going to take more than a few seconds to complete, Redfish agent may decide to run that operation asynchronously.